Starchild (band)

-Starchild was a Canadian progressive rock band that released an LP record called Children of the Stars on the Toronto based Axe Records label in 1978, followed by a single “No Control for Rock-n-Roll” " a few years later.
+Starchild was a Canadian progressive rock band that released an LP record called Children of the Stars on the Toronto based Axe Records label in 1978, followed by a single "No Control for Rock-n-Roll" a few years later.
 Both records are quite rare and collectible.

 The original line-up consisted of Rick Whittier (vocals), Bob Sprenger (guitars), Neil Light (bass), and Greg "Fritz" Hinz (drums).
 Hinz later joined Canadian rockers Helix and was replaced by Dixie Lee, formerly drummer of British rockers Lone Star, who was coming off a stint playing in Ozzy Osbourne's first solo project.

 History

 Starchild was formed in 1975 in Cambridge, Ontario when Bob Sprenger, Rick Whittier, and Neil Light, who played in a steady gigging band called Gaslight, decided to reform as a heavier rock band.
 The name of the band came from the Starchild Trilogy written by Frederik Pohl and Jack Williamson.
 Most of the band members were science fiction fans, and when the band's producer Greg Hambleton (who also signed Steel River to his Tuesday Records Tuesday label) wanted something more futuristic sounding than the previous name, Thorne.
 The name change to Starchild was unanimous.
 After going through a few different drummers, they hired Greg "Fritz" Hinz and hit the road full-time.

 The band's first recording was a two-song demo ("Party of the Toads" and "Tough Situation") produced and engineered by a young Daniel Lanois in his mother's basement in Ancaster in 1976.
 Lanois went on to produce U2, Peter Gabriel, and Brian Eno among others.

 Children of the Stars was recorded in Toronto in the autumn of 1977 and released in early 1978.
 The band opened for fellow Canadian rockers Triumph, Goddo, and Moxy as well as others.

 The album received moderate airplay across the country after release, mostly as promotion for the band's live appearances.
 Due to the fact there were no radio friendly commercial songs released as a charted single, it did not chart.
-Being a very progressive rock style (influenced by other Canadian acts like Rush and Saga) in an age of disco and new wave music was detrimental as well.
+Being a progressive rock style outfit (influenced by other Canadian acts such as Rush and Saga) in an age of disco and new wave music was detrimental to their progress.

-Neil Light left the band for family reasons in 1979 and was replaced by Bill Mair and later Toronto native Wayne Brown.
+Neil Light left the band for family reasons in 1979 and was replaced by Bill Mair, and later, Toronto native Wayne Brown.
 Fritz left to join Helix a few months later and was replaced by Dixie Lee.
 Starchild continued to tour across Canada, and although the band never made it to Europe, their records sold better there than they did in Canada.
-The single “No Control for Rock-n-Roll” was covered by a band from the Netherlands in the 1980s.
+The single "No Control for Rock-n-Roll" was covered by a band from the Netherlands in the 1980s.